 Learn More About American Culture

 The United States is a dynamic and diverse country.
+Work & Travel USA gives you the opportunity to explore the country for up to a month after you complete your work commitment.
+(And since you'll have some time to earn money, the program makes it easier for you to finance your travel plans.)
 If you plan to take advantage of the opportunity to travel the U.S., InterExchange recommends that you:

-- Consider traveling with friends: Traveling with friends can be safer, more enjoyable, and more affordable.
+- Consider traveling with other international students.
+During your employment, you will likely meet other students on the InterExchange Work & Travel USA program.
+Traveling with friends can be safer, more enjoyable, and more affordable.

-- Take Care of Your Health: When you feel stressed, relax by listening to music, taking a long walk, reading a book, or enjoying a hot shower.
+Take Care of Your Health.
+Relax when you feel stressed by listening to music, taking a long walk, reading a book, or enjoying a hot shower.
 Get plenty of sleep.
 Eat a healthy diet and exercise regularly.
 Take vitamins to stay healthy, and wash your hands often.
 Consider writing in a journal to remember the best experiences and work through the difficult ones.

-If your symptoms persist or are more severe than the symptoms listed, ask your doctor or health care professional for advice, or contact one of the following organizations to find help:
+If your symptoms persist or are more severe than the symptoms listed, ask your doctor or health care professional for advice.

 Once you become more comfortable, you'll be able to enjoy your time more and really take part in all the U.S. has to offer.